Criminology, Global Criminology Concentration, MS

 Problems with Fees

 The Department of Justice Studies does not have access to your financial records in MySJSU and cannot view your payment due dates or financial aid award information.
 If you have any problems regarding fees, please contact your Account Specialist in the Bursar's Office.
-Please include Student ID, Student name, and the Department name (Justice Studies).
+Please include your Student ID, Student name, and the Department name (Justice Studies).

 Financial Aid Information